cla-cif/Cherry-Powdery-Mildew-Detector/README.md

 Each pixel of a coloured image is made of combinations of primary colors represented by a series of code.
 RGB color space has three types of colors or attributes known as Red, Green and Blue (hence the name RGB).
 A grayscale image is one in which the value of each pixel is a single sample representing only an amount of light; that is, it carries only intensity information.
 Grayscale images, a kind of black-and-white or gray monochrome, are composed exclusively of shades of gray.

 In an RGB image where there are three color channels, a pixel value has three numbers, each ranging from 0 to 255 (both inclusive).
 For example, the number 0 of a pixel in the red channel means that there is no red color in the pixel while the number 255 means that there is 100% red color in the pixel.
-A single RGB image can be represented using a three-dimensional (3D) NumPy array or a tensor.<br />
+A single RGB image can be represented using a three-dimensional (3D) NumPy array or a tensor.<br/>
 In a grayscale image where there is only one channel, a pixel value has just a single number ranging from 0 to 255 (both inclusive).
 The pixel value 0 represents black and the pixel value 255 represents white.
-Therefore a single grayscale image can be represented using a two-dimensional (2D) NumPy array or a tensor because it doesn't need an extra dimension for the color channel. <br />
+Therefore a single grayscale image can be represented using a two-dimensional (2D) NumPy array or a tensor because it doesn't need an extra dimension for the color channel. <br/>
 Feeding a model with an RGB image or convert that image to grayscale, depends on the nature of the images and the information conveyd by the colour.
 If the color has no significance in the image to classify, indeed a grayscale image requires less computational power to be processed.<br/><br/>

-**2. Observation<br/>**
+**2. Observation**

 The model was set to train only on 32 Epoch with no early stoppings, just for the purpose of this hypotesis, and shows overfitting around the 10 last epochs as expected.
 The same hyperparameters were set for both examples.
 The model trained using RGB images showed less training/validation sets gap and more consistent learning rate after the 5th Epoch compared to the model trained using Grayscale images.